 Soft Coated Wheaten Terrier

-The Soft Coated Wheaten Terrier is a breed that comes from Ireland.
-This breed has a yellow/tan colored coat that falls in a wavy pattern.
+The Soft Coated Wheaten Terrier has a yellow/tan colored coat that falls in a wavy pattern.
 Its fur is thin and silky.

 The Pug dog breed is a controversial yellow choice!
 The most popular colors for this small pup are fawn, or black.
 Although fawn colored Pugs often have black faces and ears.